Curves of maximal moduli on K3 surfaces: Global 1-forms and stability

 Then $\Omega^1_X$ is not pseudoeffective. \end{Theorem} \begin{proof} Since stability persists if we pass to a larger algebraically closed field, we may assume $k$ is uncountable.
 Let $Y=\PP(\Omega^1_X)$ and suppose for a contradiction that $L=\OO_Y(1)$ is pseudoeffective.
 Then there is a Nakayama--Zariski decomposition of $L=E+N$ where $E$ is an effective $\RR$-divisor and $N$ is nef in codimension 1 (due to \cite{Nakayama} in characteristic 0 and \cite{mustata, fl} otherwise).

-From \cite[Theorem 4.1]{langer10} (or Flenner or Mehta--Ramanathan's Theorem in characteristic zero), we may pick a very ample smooth curve $C$ on $X$ so that $T_X|_C$ is strongly semistable (or just semistable in characteristic zero).
-Then on the ruled surface $R=\PP(T_X|_C)$ every pseudoeffective line bundle is nef (in fact for the projectivisation of a degree zero strongly semistable bundle on a curve, these cones agree).
-On the other hand, $L|_R$ is not ample, since $L^2|_R=c_1(T_X)\cdot C=0$.
-Hence $L|_R$ is in the boundary of the effective cone of $R$.
-This can only happen if $N=aL$ for some $a$.
+From \cite[Theorem 4.1]{langer10} (or Flenner or Mehta--Ramanathan's Theorem in characteristic zero), we may pick a very ample smooth curve $C$ on $X$ so that $\Omega^1_X|_C$ is strongly semistable (or just semistable in characteristic zero).
+Then on the ruled surface $R=\PP(\Omega^1_X|_C)$ every pseudoeffective line bundle is nef (in fact for the projectivisation of a degree zero strongly semistable bundle on a curve, these cones agree).
+On the other hand, $L|_R$ is not ample, since $L^2|_R=c_1(\Omega^1_X)\cdot C=0$.
+Hence $L|_R$ is on the boundary of the nef cone of $R$.
+Write $E=aL+\pi^*E'$.
+As the Picard number of $R$ is two and $E|_R$ is also $\RR$-effective, it must be that $E'.C\geq0$.
+If $E'.C>0$ then $E'$ is effective on $X$ (as $C$ can vary), so in particular $E|_R$ is big and hence ample.
+This contradicts $L|_R=E|_R+N|_R$ being boundary on the nef cone though.
+In other words, $CE'=0$ and as $C$ can vary, $E'=0$, forcing $E=aL$.
 Then $a=0$, since from the assumption $L$ has no effective multiple.
 It follows that $E=0$ and $L$ is nef in codimension 1.
-In particular it fails to be nef on at most finitely many curves $C_i$.
+In particular it fails to be nef on at most countably many curves $C_i$.
 Taking a hyperplane section $H$ of $Y$, we see then that $L|_H$ is nef.
 In particular, $L^2\cdot H\ge 0$.
 In terms of Chern classes, this means that

 which contradicts $c_2(T_X)=24$. \end{proof}